jdermont/playground-qxdkw4rx/statement.md

 The common choice for activation function is [relu](https://machinelearningmastery.com/rectified-linear-activation-function-for-deep-learning-neural-networks/).
 Has plenty advantages, but for me the most important one is speed.
 In game tree search, doing bunch of relus is much faster than doing bunch of tanhs.

 For exercise, replace tanh and tanh_prime with relu and relu_prime accordingly and see how does it affect training.
-I remark that relu seems more sensitive to weights initialization as in this simple example it may diverge more often.
+I remark that relu seems more sensitive to weights initialization, in the simplest xor example it diverges more often.

 ```python
 def relu(x):